As a Christian, I always imagined that my wedding night would be the first encounter with sex for the both of us.

-One night though, as my girlfriend and I sat talking about our pasts, and our future together, she told me something I wasn’t really prepared for.
-I learned that when she was in high school, she had been sexually abused.
-Because she already felt so dirty, when a boyfriend put pressure on her to have sex with him, she said yes.
+One night though, as my girlfriend and I sat talking about our pasts and our future together, she told me something I wasn’t really prepared for.
+I learned that when she was in high school, she was sexually abused.
+Later, because she already felt so dirty, when a boyfriend put pressure on her to have sex with him, she said yes.

-We were in love and talking about marriage, but this confession threw me off.
-I forgave her for her past sins, but I still had a lot of insecurities.
-I would often find myself keeping score, or bringing up her past wrongs, somehow thinking they would justify ways I had wronged her.
-It hurt the woman I love and only brought me bitterness.
+We were in love and talking about marriage, but this confession threw me off and brought out a lot of insecurities.
+Although I had resolved to put our pasts behind us, I would find myself keeping score, or bringing up her past wrongs, somehow thinking doing so would justify the ways I wronged her.
+This hurt the woman I love and only brought me bitterness.

-Among many lies I was tempted to believe, I thought she would always be comparing me to other men.
+I entertained many harmful lies.
+I thought she would always be comparing me to other men.
 I thought that I deserved better.
-I thought she was lucky in a way--she already got to have sex!
+I thought she was lucky in a way — she already got to have sex!
 I was jealous.
 But I couldn’t have had it more wrong.
 Sex for her was a cause of great pain.
-Actually, her biggest fear going into our marriage was having sex because of the hurt it had caused her in the past.
+In fact, her biggest fear going into our marriage was having sex because of the hurt it had caused her in the past.

-Ultimately my thoughts put God’s redeeming nature in a box and kept me from loving my wife the way she really deserved to be loved.
-God wanted both our hearts to be restored and for us to know love the way He intended it to be.
+Ultimately the lies I clung to put God’s redeeming nature in a box and kept me from loving my wife the way she really deserved to be loved.
+God wanted both our hearts to be restored and for us to know love the way he intended it to be.

-I wrote this song after the night my wife told me about her sexual past.
-It was a promise to let things go, to see her how God sees her, and to love her unconditionally.
-I wanted to show what I hope will be true for us, that years from now we’ll still be writing this love story so I asked two friends of mine to be in the video.
+I wrote this song for my wife.
+It was a promise to let the past go, to see her how God sees her, and to love her unconditionally.
+I wanted to show what I hope will be true for us — that years from now we’ll still be writing this love story —, so I asked two friends of mine to be in the video.
 I pray that years from now our love will look like theirs.

-Having trouble letting go?
+Having trouble letting go of your past or someone else’s?
 Talk to a mentor today in the form below.